 What is the better option for my upcoming project, Media Composer or Premiere Pro?
 This is a question that many of us had to ask ourselves at some point.
 Both platforms offer many unique benefits and so the answer to this question has therefore more to do with what one plans on doing.
 Having had quite extensive experience in both small and large postproduction environments, I would tend to recommend Premiere Pro for smaller, ideally individually produced projects in which mixed materials will probably be used.
 Premiere is cheaper, more intuitive to use and learn compared to Media Composer and does not require too much technical knowledge or planning ahead.
 One disadvantage to keep in mind when working in teams is that Premiere Pro updates break project compatibility.
-To get around this problem and be able to open projects created in a newer Premiere Pro versions, ELEMENTS has created this awesome, free project file Downgrader.
+To get around this problem and be able to open projects created in a newer Premiere Pro version, ELEMENTS has created this awesome, free project file Downgrader.

 Avid Media Composer on the other hand offers well-defined media management rules, perfectly suited for large and long running projects.
 But the main advantage of Media Composer lies in its project sharing capabilities.
 This ability for multiple users to collaborate on the same project has for a long time been one of the main reasons to choose Avid Media Composer over Adobe Premiere Pro – but this may start to change soon.
 Since the release of the Adobe Creative Cloud 2018, Premiere Pro users have been given the possibility to use project sharing.
 However, unlike Media Composer’s bin sharing where multiple users have concurrent write access for the project but with only one user that can edit any specific bin at a time, Premiere Pro’s project sharing grants write access to only one user at a time for every single project.
 Thankfully Premiere Pro now allows multiple projects to be open at the same time.
 Because of these differences in the way of sharing, your project has to be structured in a different manner to allow for an optimal collaboration environment.